siobhanlgorman/knits-and-pieces/README.md

 - People who like colourful, handmade, good quality items.
 - People who like knitted and crocheted items.
 - People who want to order custom made throws and blankets in colours of their choosing.
-- People looking for unique gifts
+- People looking for unique gifts in their choice of colours

 #### Business Goals

 - To create a professional online store
 - To provide an easy and secure means to purchase items.
-- To increase the customer base
+- To increase the customer base of the existing business
 - To create a brand for the store and increase brand awareness

 #### Customer Goals